 Note that your old site is still active.
 At this point, no one knows you're going to shift yet (except of course you and your new host).

 If you have a new domain name (and you did not have one previously), simply point the domain name to the new host.
 Do NOT point the domain to your old host first for fun.
-This will cause additional complications as well as delays in your domain name propagation.
+This will cause additional complications as well as delays in domain name propagation.
 Propagation seems to be faster when you're pointing a brand new domain than when you're switching a domain between IP addresses.

-i.
 Do not delete the old site during this interim.
 This will help you avoid losing visitors.
 Just maintain two copies of your site.
-Endure the inconvenience for this period - it's only a short term hassle.
+Endure the inconvenience for this period — it's only a short term hassle.

-iii.
 Do not tell your old host just yet.
 Give it at least one week where both sites continue to run concurrently.
 This applies even if you're paying both hosts monthly fees.
 Plan to have both sites up for at least that week.

 After the week (where you maintain identical copies of your site on both your old and new host) is up, what you do next depends on whether you moved your domain name or whether your URL changed when you changed web hosts.

-If you have been hosting with free web hosts or your old ISP without your own domain name previously, you're now faced with the prospect of losing visitors.
-Visitors will be lost because they follow old links to your site (whether from search engines or other sites) and will not find it there.
+If you have been hosting with free web hosts or your old internet provider without your own domain name previously, you're now faced with the prospect of losing visitors.
+Visitors will be lost because they will follow old links to your site (whether from search engines or other sites) and will not find it there.
 Some loss of visitors is actually unavoidable, but you can do much to reduce the number lost.

 For each page that is under the old URL, put a Redirect statement pointing it to the new location.
 Take the following line for example: